SNodeC/snode.c/README.md

 ### Configuration via a Configuration File

 For every application a configuration file can be generated by appending the switch `-w` or `--write-config` to the command line.
-Optionally `--write-config` takes an filename as value.
+Optionally `--write-config` takes a filename as value.
 If no filename is provided a default filename is used (see [Default Name of a Configuration File](#Default-Name-of-a-Configuration-File)).

 #### Configuration File Format

 Each configuration option which is marked as *persistent* in the help output can also be configured via a configuration file.
-The names of the entries for options in such an configuration file follow a well defined structure.
+The names of the entries for options in such a configuration file follow a well defined structure.

 ```ini
 instancename.sectionname.optionname = value